igrishaev/pg/doc/090-copy.md

 ;; returns 6
 ~~~

 Again, it doesn't close the input stream.
-Use `with-open` macro to close it
+Use the `with-open` macro to close it
 explicitly.

 The next two functions are more interesting as they bring functionality missing